Author Archives

 Co-host of the Dare Daniel and Canon Fodder podcasts and a member of the San Francisco Bay Area Film Critics Circle.

-“The Duke of Burgundy” Movie Review by Daniel Barnes
+“The Wrecking Crew” Movie Review by Daniel Barnes